Federal Office for Migration and Refugees

 The Bundesamt für Migration und Flüchtlinge (Federal Office for Migration and Refugees, BAMF) is a German federal agency under the responsibility of the Federal Ministry of the Interior.
 It is located in the former Südkaserne (South Barracks) in Nuremberg.
 It is the central migration authority in Germany and is responsible for registration, integration and repatriation of migrants.
-It carries out asylum proceedings and decides about asylum applications.
+It carries out asylum proceedings and makes decisions on asylum applications.

 History

 The office was founded on 12 January 1953 as "Bundesdienststelle für die Anerkennung ausländischer Flüchtlinge" (Federal Office for the Recognition of Foreign Refugees) in Langwasser, Nuremberg.

 On 18 September 2015, during the European migrant crisis, Frank-Jürgen Weise, president of the German employment office Bundesagentur für Arbeit (Federal Agency for Employment), was appointed also as chief of BAMF; since he was not allowed to have a further paid function, he served as a head of the agency without any additional payment.
 Officially, the vice president of the agency took over the tasks of the office head.

-In 2017 BAMF reported that of the 340 000 migrants who participated German language courses during 2016, less than half at 113 050 received a passing grade.
-The authority had no idea why.
+In 2017 BAMF reported that of the 340,000 migrants who participated in German language courses during 2016, less than half completed the course successfully.
+The authority could not confirm why this was the case, but cited factors such as illness and pregnancy to explain why some participants did not complete the course.

-2000-2018 Bribe scandal
+2000–2018 alleged bribe scandal

-The BAMF is alleged to have accepted bribes for granting asylum and following these allegations 18,000 asylum approvals since 2000 are to be reviewed.
+The BAMF was alleged in 2018 to have accepted bribes for granting asylum and following these allegations 18,000 asylum approvals since 2000 were to be reviewed.
 The Bremen office was stripped of its authority to process applications and 13 other offices are being investigated on suspicion of irregularities.
 Preliminary results of the revision from March 2019 showed, that asylum-proceedings had been violated in 145 cases.
 Prosecutors assumed at that point, that a single administrator of the BAMF had collaborated with two private lawyers and arranged preferential treatment for the clients they reported to her.
 Love was cited as the likely motive.

+In April of 2021, all allegations of violating migration law against the main defendant Ulrike B. were dropped, while two charges of an asylum lawyer having paid for Ulrike B.'s hotel expenses remained.
+On the 20th of April 2021 the proceedings against Ulrike B. were discontinued against the payment of a fine of 10.000,00 €.
+According to Carsten Momsen, professor of law at the Free University of Berlin, "political influencing" had been instrumental in creating the public perception of the investigations being an "incredibly extensive process".